Mahyar121/GlitchGarden/README.md

 # GlitchGarden
-This game was based off the Unity Course
+This game was built during the Unity Course I took.